 A course designed for Music majors or minors.
-Students are introduced to sequencing hardware and software, music notation software, Internet research, and MS Office Word/Excel/Publisher/PowerPoint including spreadsheets and data base management as it relates to the music profession.
+Students are introduced to sequencing hardware and software, music notation software, Internet research, and MS Office Word/ Excel/Publisher/PowerPoint including spreadsheets and data base management as it relates to the music profession.
+Three semester hours

-MUSIC 2160-2163.
-VOCAL DICTION I AND II.
+MUSIC 2160-2163, VOCAL DICTION I AND IL.